junxit/us-congress-bills-113/metadata.md

 - 2014-07-14 — Mr. Smith (TX) moved to suspend the rules and pass the bill.
 - 2014-07-14 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 346 - 41 (Roll no. 406). (text: CR H6149)
 - 2014-07-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 346 - 41 (Roll no. 406).(text: CR H6149)
+- 2014-07-15 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.